 Membership Secretary (one position)

-The membership secretary keeps records of club membership, registers new members, issues membership numbers.
-They also manage the waiting lists for novice members wishing to sign up for an introduction to paddling through the club.
+The membership secretary keeps records of club membership and registers new members.
+They also manage the waiting lists for joining the club including novice paddlers waiting to attend an introduction to paddling through the club.

 Training Officer (one position)